data-forge-notebook/data-forge-notebook/README.md

 # editor-core

+Data-Forge Notebook is a cross-platform notebook application for JavaScript.

 The core repository for Data-Forge Notebook's editor.
 Reused in the Tauri and Electron.

 Data-Forge Notebook is being open sourced in this code repository in 2022/23.